JoshHaokip/Project-3-ForLoop-Hex-Colour/README.md

 # Hex Colour Generator - Looping over array

-> An app that generates a hex code and changes the background colour of the page everytime the user presses the button.
+> An app that generates a hex code and changes the background colour of the page every time the user presses the button.

 Check out my Hex Code Generator: http://www.joshhaokip.com/Project-3-ForLoop-Hex-Colour/